Arsenal F.C.: Statistics and records

 They hold the highest number of FA Cup trophies, with 14.
 The club is one of only six clubs to have won the FA Cup twice in succession, in 2002 and 2003, and 2014 and 2015.
 Arsenal have achieved three League and FA Cup "Doubles" (in 1971, 1998 and 2002), a feat only previously achieved by Manchester United (in 1994, 1996 and 1999).
 They were the first side in English football to complete the FA Cup and League Cup double, in 1993.
 Arsenal were also the first London club to reach the final of the UEFA Champions League, in 2006, losing the final 2–1 to Barcelona.

 Arsenal have one of the best top-flight records in history, having finished below fourteenth only seven times.
 They have won the second most top flight league matches in English football, and have also accumulated the second most points, whether calculated by two points per win or by the contemporary points value.
-They have been in the top flight for the most consecutive seasons (95 as of 2020–21).
+They have been in the top flight for the most consecutive seasons (98 as of 2023–24).
 Arsenal also have the highest average league finishing position for the 20th century, with an average league placement of 8.5.

 Arsenal hold the record for the longest run of unbeaten League matches (49 between May 2003 and October 2004).
 This included all 38 matches of their title-winning 2003–04 season, when Arsenal became only the second club to finish a top-flight campaign unbeaten, after Preston North End (who played only 22 matches) in 1888–89.
 They also hold the record for the longest top flight win streak.
-Arsenal set a Champions League record during the 2005–06 season by going ten matches without conceding a goal, beating the previous best of seven set by A.C.
-Milan.
+Arsenal set a Champions League record during the 2005–06 season by going ten matches without conceding a goal, beating the previous best of seven set by AC Milan.
 They went a record total stretch of 995 minutes without letting an opponent score; the streak ended in the final, when Samuel Eto'o scored a 76th-minute equaliser for Barcelona.